Uitware/locreg/docs/install.md

 # Installation

 Currently supported platforms include only Linux amd64.
-We're planning to add MacOS ARM and Linux ARM support soon.
+We're planning to add macOS ARM and Linux ARM support soon.
-You may also install and use it on Windows machine but first you would need to install WSL.
+You may also install and use it on Windows machine, but first you would need to install WSL.
 There are several ways to install locreg:

 # Change to public repo
 ### Using the go install command